Ordered random walks and the Airy line ensemble: Statement of results

 \end{proposition}

 The upper bound follows from the construction of a supermartingale in Section~\ref{sec:superharmonic}.
 The lower bound is then established in Section~\ref{sec:lower_bound}.

+Our focus is on universality with respect to the law of the random walks where the most challenging case is when all particles are started from zero.
+The arguments we give to approximate functionals of ordered random walks by non-intersecting Brownian motions hold more generally, including when the limiting object is not the Airy line ensemble.
+In Section \ref{sec:LLN} we state two results involving macroscopic limits.
+Equally our methods could also be applied to other microscopic limits such as the Dyson sine process, non-intersecting Brownian motions with outliers or the Pearcey process.
+It is worth noting that the convergence of non-intersecting Brownian motions to a limiting object such as the Airy line ensemble is only known in particular cases, e.g. for some special choices of initial conditions or in the sense of finite-dimensional distributions.

-The asymptotics in Proposition~\ref{lem:asymptotics.v} could be combined with~\cite{peche, claeys, Shcherbina1} in order to approximate ordered random walks by non-intersecting Brownian motions for a more general class of initial conditions including cases where the macroscopic limit is affected by the initial condition.
-We do not pursue this here since our focus is on universality with respect to the law of the random walks where the most challenging case is when all particles are started from zero.
+The asymptotics in Proposition~\ref{lem:asymptotics.v} could also be combined with papers~\cite{peche, claeys, Shcherbina1} that prove convergence in the edge scaling limit of the one-point or finite-dimensional distributions of non-intersecting Brownian motions to the Airy line ensemble for a more general class of initial conditions.
 If we have $x \in W_{T, \veps}$ in addition to the conditions for Theorem~\ref{thm:airy} then we can improve the value of $a$.
 The second part of the proof of Theorem~\ref{thm:airy} and thus the conditions for Lemma~\ref{lem:error_bounds3} are not needed.
 If we wanted to relax the condition $\lvert x_j \rvert = o(T^{1/2-a/6})$ then we could combine the approximation arguments used here with the results of~\cite{peche, claeys, Shcherbina1}.
 Note that~\cite{peche, Shcherbina1} apply only at the level of marginal distributions rather than at the process level.
-The results of~\cite{claeys} apply to finite dimensional distributions which can then be combined with characterisations of the Airy line ensemble in terms of its finite dimensional distributions eg.~\cite{dimitrov_matetski}.
+The results of~\cite{claeys} apply to finite-dimensional distributions which can then be combined with characterisations of the Airy line ensemble in terms of its finite dimensional distributions, e.g.~\cite{dimitrov_matetski}.